Chalk Painted Dining Table Makeover

 The older I get the more I appreciate antique furniture.
 Every piece has a story, you know what I mean?
 This dining table was passed down to me from my grandparents.
 Of course it didn’t look like this when I got it.
-After I decided to give it a chalk painted makeover, I couldn’t be happier.
+Let me show you how to refinish a dining table with chalk paint.

 I can remember visiting my grandparents in Richmond VA as a small child and sitting around the dining room table in their kitchen watching my grandparents cook dinner.
 It’s crazy to think that the table I’m feeding my children on is the table my mother and her sister used as kids too!

-That’s one thing I love about older antique furniture.
-If you find a good dining room table that is made from real wood, it can possibly last you many many generations.
+That’s one thing I love about an old piece of furniture.
+If you find a good dining room table that is made from solid wood, it can possibly last you many many generations.

 Time to break out the chalk paint and give this vintage dining room table a good makeover.